-Purple passionflower, also known as maypop, is a relatively quick-growing, perennial, herbaceous vine in the Passifloraceae family.
-You can find this native vine growing throughout the Southeast from Texas to Kansas up to Pennsylvania and down to Florida.
-In Mississippi, I’ve often seen it in pastures or open fields.
+Purple passionflower (Passiflora incarnata), also known as maypop, is a relatively quick-growing, perennial, herbaceous vine in the Passifloraceae family.
+You can find this native vine growing throughout the Southeast from Texas to Kansas, up to Pennsylvania, and down to Florida.
+In the southeastern U.S., I’ve often seen it growing naturally in pastures or open fields.
+It has popped up in my backyard, where I assume a bird dropped some seeds (through its droppings).

-It’s a great addition to an arbor or trellis and provides necessary food for the larvae of several butterfly species.
-The flower is very unique and attractive and blooms from April through September.
+It’s a great addition to an arbor or trellis, providing necessary food for the caterpillars of several butterfly species.
+The flower is very unique and attractive, and blooms from April through September.
 Purple passionflower vine has tri-lobed leaves.
 This plant produces lots of tendrils to cling to structures as it climbs and grows.

 How to Grow Purple Passionflower

-Plant these vines in full sun and provide them with something to climb on (though they will readily spread across the ground creating a carpet).
-They don’t require much water and are both heat and cold tolerant.
-This is an easy vine to grow and requires little maintenance.
-The vine will die back in winter and new shoots will form in the spring.
+Plant these vines in full sun and provide them with something to climb on (though they will readily spread across the ground, creating a carpet).
+They don’t require much water and are both heat-tolerant and cold-tolerant.
+This is an easy vine to grow, requiring little maintenance.
+The vine will die back in winter, and new shoots will form in the spring — sometimes in places you don’t want them to be.
 Purple passionflower can be grown in USDA Hardiness Zones 5 to 9.

 The native range of purple passionflower vine includes the Southeast and as far north as Pennsylvania and all states west to Kansas.